 The safety of our residents and workforce is a top priority of the DDD.
-Downtown is one of the safest neighborhoods in New Orleans, thanks in part to the DDD’s robust Public Safety Ranger program, enhanced police presence, private security detail and the efforts of our citizens.
-See information below to learn more about DDD safety programs, including SafeWalk, homeless outreach, CPR training, and code enforcement.
+Downtown is one of the safest neighborhoods in New Orleans, thanks in part to the DDD’s robust Public Safety Team, enhanced police presence, private patrol detail, and the efforts of our citizens.
+See the information below to learn more about DDD safety programs, including SafeWalk, homeless outreach, CPR training, and code enforcement.

 Public Safety Rangers

-- Providing CPR and safety training to Downtown stakeholders
+- Homeless outreach • Providing safety training to Downtown stakeholders.

-To schedule a SafeWalk, contact the DDD Public Safety Rangers during regular operating hours: 7 days a week, 10 a.m. to 10 p.m.
+To schedule a SafeWalk, contact the DDD Public Safety Rangers during regular operating hours: 7 days a week, 6:00am–10:00pm.